 Organization: The remainder of this paper is organized as follows.
 Section (2) describes the events on 24 February 2022 and subsequent days when Russia invaded Ukraine.
 We then describe how the events are used as a natural experiment to investigate spillover effects of political shocks on inflation expectations.
 Section (3) describes the design of our survey.
 We describe our empirical setting in section (4), with results presented in section (5).
-Section (6) concludes.
+We benchmark our results for economics professors with effects on inflation expectations in the general public in section (6).
+Section (7) concludes.